vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/FAQ/typescript.md

    {
      "compilerOptions": {
        "target": "ES6", /// Any target not less than 'ES5'
-       "allowSyntheticDefaultImports": true, // Avoiding some issues related to vuepress-types "experimentalDecorators": true, // TypeScript files for '.vue' needs this option "module": "commonjs", // Avoiding some issues related to vuepress-types
+       "allowSyntheticDefaultImports": true, // Avoiding some issues related to vuepress-typings "experimentalDecorators": true, // TypeScript files for '.vue' needs this option "module": "commonjs", // Avoiding some issues related to vuepress-typings
        // type definition files of vuepress and this theme "types": ["@mr-hope/vuepress-theme-types"]
      },